 Satellite views are usually shown to be immune to clouds, 100 percent reliable, always available, and seem to be right over the target just when they are needed.
 The biggest error, however, is showing a live fixed video feed from orbit.

 It is important to separate satellites into two main categories: LEO (low earth orbit) and GEO (geosynchronous earth orbit).
-The GEO satellites are able to stay over one location indefinitely, but cannot be used for imaging devices.
-Their extreme altitude means that the image would be too rough to be useful.
-GEO satellites are used for communications.
-LEO satellites, on the other hand, are capable of mounting cameras, but move so fast that they cannot keep a constant watch on a location, overshooting and often passing over any one point on Earth several times a day.
+The GEO satellites are able to stay over one location indefinitely, but cannot be used for spying purposes; their extreme altitude means that the image resolution would be too low to be useful.
+GEO satellites are used for communication and meteorological purposes.
+LEO satellites, on the other hand, are capable of capturing detailed images, but move so fast that they cannot keep a constant watch on a location, often circling the Earth several times a day.
 Furthermore, they are extremely vulnerable to cloud cover and smokescreens.
 The only ones that aren't affected by this are the ones equipped with Synthetic Aperture Radars, but they can only see metallic objects.
 Which does mean, incidentally, that they are very good for spying on tank formations.

 Consider the fact that most spy satellites orbit around 200 miles or so above the ground.
 This means that it has to travel at just below five miles per second to stay in orbit.
 The amount of live feed you can get, therefore, is next to zero and you'll have to have the satellite rotating to do it.
 Slanting will occur very rapidly.
 If you want to hold a satellite over a place for any major length of time, you need to put it into geostationary orbit (22,240 miles over the equator) or an elliptical 'Molniya-style' orbit.
 Any images will be uselessly slanted, unless you happen to want good shots of Ecuador and have a really powerful zoom lens.
-Essentially, this is one of the many sub-tropes of Space Does Not Work That Way
+Essentially, this is one of the many sub-tropes of Artistic License – Space.

 Data processing also consumes a certain amount of time.
 Nobody should be, on the fly, searching footage of a city for a specific license plate, for example.